NagaLakshmi477/docker/README.md

 ---

-## micro services
+## Microservices Architecture

-catalogue
-cart
-shipping
-user
-payment
+In a microservices architecture, an application is divided into multiple independent components (services), such as:

+* Catalogue
+* Cart
+* Shipping
+* User
+* Payment

+### Key Characteristics

-* here all components are separted , if one component is not work remaning components are working
+* All components are separated and operate independently.
+If one component fails, the remaining components continue to function without interruption.
-* every component can develop in diffrent programming lanaguge
+* Each component can be developed using different programming languages and technologies.
-* loose copuling, less dependency
+* The architecture follows **loose coupling**, meaning services have minimal dependencies on each other.
+* This results in greater flexibility, scalability, and ease of maintenance.

 ---